darkecology/darkeco-dataset/README.md

 ## Overview

 The [Dark Ecology Dataset](https://darkecology.github.io/dataset/) is an open dataset of historical bird migration activity in every US weather radar scan from 1995 to 2022.
 This repository provides a folder structure and supporting files for using the dataset.
-The data files themselves are hosted on [zenodo](https://zenodo.org/) and mirrored at UMass, and need to be downloaded and extracted into the `data/` directory.
+The data files themselves are hosted on [zenodo](https://zenodo.org/) (and mirrored at UMass) and need to be downloaded and extracted into the `data/` directory.

 ## Quick Start

 1. Clone this repository.
-2. Download the [daily time series][daily] data file and save as `data/daily.tar.bz2`.
+2. Download the [daily time series][daily] data file and save it as `data/daily.tar.bz2`.
 3. Extract the data file:
    ```bash
    cd data